Roger Blackmore: Education

 He was educated at Abingdon School from September 1954 until December 1956 and then studied Social Sciences at the University of Leicester.

 Career

-He stayed in the city after graduating in 1963 to work at Imperial Typewriters.
+He stayed in Leicester after graduating in 1963 to work at the Imperial Typewriter Company.
 He became a lecturer at Charles Keene College in 1968.

 He was elected to Leicestershire County Council for the Western Park division in 1993, and then to Leicester City Council for the same ward in 1995.
-In 2000 he became leader of the Liberal Democrat group on the council.
-After the 2003 local elections, the Liberal Democrats became the largest party on the council, and Blackmore became leader in May 2003, leading a Liberal Democrat/Conservative coalition.
-From November 2004 to May 2005 Ross Willmott served as leader, in a minority Labour administration.
+In 1997 Leicester City Council became a unitary authority.
+In 2000 he became leader of the Liberal Democrat group on the city council.
+After the 2003 local election, the Liberal Democrats became the largest party on the council, and Blackmore became leader in May 2003, leading a Liberal Democrat/Conservative coalition.
+In November 2004, Labour's Ross Willmott took over as leader in a minority Labour administration, but Blackmore returned as leader in May 2005 until the 2007 Leicester City Council election.
+Blackmore was lord mayor of Leicester for 2009 to 2010.
 He stood down from the council in 2011.